Tech-How/Light-Theme-for-YouTube-Music/README.md

 ### Desktop Browsers
 - Install the [Stylus](https://github.com/openstyles/stylus?tab=readme-ov-file#releases) extension, then come back here and click the "Install with Stylus" button above.
+- If you enjoy it, consider leaving a star to show your appreciation!
 > Safari users should use another supported browser.
 Extensions for desktop Safari do exist, but I have not tested them and thus cannot guarantee their compatibility.

 ### Mobile Browsers